The immune system

 - Rituximab (Mabthera) recognises CD20 protein on the outside of some lymphoma cells

-- Bevacizumab (Avastin) targets growth factors that help blood vessels grow and is used to treat bowel cancer and breast cancer
+- Bevacizumab (Avastin) targets growth factors that help blood vessels grow and is used to treat bowel cancer, breast cancer and some other cancers

 - Trastuzumab (Herceptin) recognises breast cancer cells that produce too much of the protein HER 2 - these cancers are called HER 2 positive